Nondeterministic automatic complexity of overlap-free and almost square-free words: Introduction

-\end{enumerate} If we replace {deterministic finite automata} by {nondeterministic} ones, these deficiencies disappear.
-The NFA complexity turns out to have other pleasant properties, such as a sharp computable upper bound. \paragraph{Technical ideas and results.} In this paper we develop some of the properties of NFA complexity.
-As a corollary we get a strengthening of a result of Shallit and Wang on the complexity of the infinite Thue word $\mathbf t$.
-Moreover, viewed through an NFA lens we can, in a sense, characterize exactly the complexity of $\mathbf t$.
-A main technical idea is to extend Shallit and Wang's Theorem 9 which said that not only do squares, cubes and higher powers of a word have low complexity, but a word completely free of such powers must conversely have high complexity.
-The way we strengthen their results is by considering a variation on square-freeness and cube-freeness, \emph{strong cube-freeness}.
-This notion also goes by the names of \emph{irreducibility} and \emph{overlap-freeness} in the combinatorial literature.
-We also take up an idea from Shallit and Wang's Theorem 8 and use it to show that the natural decision problem associated with NFA complexity is in E = DTIME($2^{O(n)}$).
-This result is a theoretical complement to the practical fact that the NFA complexity can be computed reasonably fast; to see it in action, for strings of length up to 23 one can view automaton witnesses and check complexity using the following URL format \myUrl{http://math.hawaii.edu/wordpress/bjoern/complexity-of-110101101/} and check one's comprehension by playing a Complexity Guessing Game at \myUrl{http://math.hawaii.edu/wordpress/bjoern/software/web/complexity-guessing-game/} Let us now define our central notion and get started on developing its properties. \begin{df} The nondeterministic automatic complexity $A_N(w)$ of a word $w$ is the minimum number of states of an NFA $M$, having no $\epsilon$-transitions, accepting $w$ such that there is only one accepting path in $M$ of length $\abs{w}$. \end{df} The minimum complexity $A_N(w)=1$ is only achieved by words of the form $a^n$ where $a$ is a single letter. \begin{thm}[Hyde \cite{Hyde}] The nondeterministic automatic complexity $A_N(x)$ of a string $x$ of length $n$ satisfies
+If we replace {deterministic finite automata} by {nondeterministic} ones, these properties disappear.
+The nondeterministic automatic complexity turns out to have other pleasant properties, such as a sharp linear upper bound. \paragraph{Technical ideas and results.} In this paper we develop some of the properties of nondeterministic automatic complexity.
+As a corollary we get a strengthening of a result of Shallit and Wang \cite{MR1897300} on the complexity of the infinite Thue--Morse word $\mathbf t$.
+Moreover, viewed through an NFA lens we can, in a sense, characterize the complexity of $\mathbf t$ exactly.
+A main technical idea is to extend \cite[Theorem 9]{MR1897300} which said that not only do squares, cubes and higher powers of a word have low complexity, but a word completely free of such powers must conversely have high complexity.
+The way we strengthen their results is by considering a variation on square-freeness and cube-freeness, \emph{overlap-freeness}.
+This notion also goes by the names of \emph{irreducibility} and \emph{strong cube-freeness} in the combinatorial literature.
+We also take up an idea from \cite[Theorem 8]{MR1897300} and use it to show that the natural decision problem associated with nondeterministic automatic complexity is in E = DTIME($2^{O(n)}$).
+This result is a theoretical complement to the practical fact that the nondeterministic automatic complexity can be computed reasonably quickly; to see it in action, for strings of length up to 23 one can view automaton witnesses and check complexity using the following URL format \myUrl{http://math.hawaii.edu/wordpress/bjoern/complexity-of-110101101/} and check one's comprehension by playing a Complexity Guessing Game at \myUrl{http://math.hawaii.edu/wordpress/bjoern/software/web/complexity-guessing-game/} Let us now define our central notion and get started on developing its properties.
+Recall that a nondeterministic finite automaton (NFA) is assumed to have no $\varepsilon$-transitions, i.e., it is not an $\mathrm{NFA}-\varepsilon$. \begin{df} The nondeterministic automatic complexity $A_N(w)$ of a word $w$ is the minimum number of states of an NFA $M$ accepting $w$ such that there is only one accepting path in $M$ of length $\abs{w}$. \end{df} The minimum complexity $A_N(w)=1$ is only achieved by words of the form $a^n$ where $a$ is a single letter. \begin{thm}[Hyde \cite{Hyde}] The nondeterministic automatic complexity $A_N(x)$ of a string $x$ of length $n$ satisfies

 \end{thm} \begin{proof}[Proof sketch.]
 If $x$ has odd length, it suffices to carefully consider the automaton in Figure \ref{fig1}.
 If $x$ has even length, a slightly modified automaton can be used. \end{proof}